 Provided that Microsoft and Sony stick with the same model as the current generation consoles, both will charge players a monthly subscription fee to access online multiplayer content, which will offer access to free-to-play titles as well.
 As such, Google Stadia, which will launch in the UK in November, will likely still work out around half the cost of its console counterparts.

 However, Google Stadia is much more of a risk than opting for the (admittedly, pricier) options coming from Microsoft and Sony next year.
-Both the Sony PS5 and so-called Xbox Project Scarlett will likely command widespread support from developers, with new titles from hugely-successful franchises like Grand Theft Auto, Call Of Duty, God Of War, Last Of Us, Uncharted, Gears Of War, Forza, and Battlefield all-but guaranteed to be coming to the consoles.
+Both the Sony PS5 and Xbox Series X will likely command widespread support from developers, with new titles from hugely-successful franchises like Grand Theft Auto, Call Of Duty, God Of War, Last Of Us, Uncharted, Gears Of War, Forza, and Battlefield all-but guaranteed to be coming to the consoles.

 Google Stadia has confirmed support from a number of prominent developers since its initial launch back in March, but it still can't match the more established players.
 And let's not forget, developers will soon abandon the platform if it looks like people are turning their backs on the new cloud-based system in favour of traditional hardware consoles.